Cardigan Welsh Corgi: History

-Pembroke and Cardigan Welsh Corgis were originally listed as one breed by The Kennel Club in Britain in 1925, but were declared separate breeds in 1935.
-The Corgi Club was founded in December 1925 in Carmarthen in South Wales.
-It is reported that the local members favored the Pembroke breed, so a club for Cardigan enthusiasts was founded a year later (1926).
-Both groups have worked hard to ensure the appearance and type of breed are standardized through careful selective breeding.
-Pembrokes and Cardigans were officially recognized by the Kennel Club in 1928 and were lumped together under the heading Welsh Corgis.
-In 1934, the two breeds were recognized individually and shown separately.
+Pembroke Welsh and Cardigan Welsh corgis were both originally listed as one breed by The Kennel Club (UK) in 1925; the two varieties were officially recognized as distinct from one another by The Kennel Club by 1928, but were still categorized together under the title of "Welsh Corgis".
+In 1934, due to judge preferences towards each breed separately, the two breeds were finally described as uniquely different and shown separately at dog shows.
+The official name was changed from Corgi (Welsh) to Cardigan Welsh Corgi in 2006.
+The Corgi Club was founded in December 1925 in Carmarthen, South Wales.
+It was reported that the local members favoured the Pembroke corgis, so a club for Cardigan enthusiasts was founded a year later in 1926.
+Both groups have worked hard to ensure the appearance and type of breed are standardised, through careful and selective breeding.

-One theory is that both breeds of the corgis descended from a line of northern spitz-type dogs.
-Another is that they descended from the Teckel family of dogs, which also produced Dachshunds.
+One theory, regarding the breed’s origin, is that both types of corgi descended from a line of northern, spitz-type dogs; a second theory is that they descended from the teckel family of dogs, which also is where the dachshund originated.

 The word "corgi" is derived from the cor gi, which means "dwarf dog".
 The breed was formerly called "yard-long dog" (ci-llathed).
-Today's name comes from their area of origin: Cardigan (Welsh 'Ceredigion').
+The name "Cardigan Welsh corgi" name comes from their area of origin in Wales, Cardigan (Welsh 'Ceredigion') (and not from their coat markings which may vaguely resemble a "cardigan" worn by the dog).
+It was brought to the US for the first time in June of 1931.

 Description

 The Cardigan is a long, low dog with upright ears and a fox brush tail.

 Originally used only as a farm guardian, they eventually took on the traits of a cattle drover, herder, and many more.
 They are still highly valued for their herding, working, and guarding skills, as well as their companionship.
 The old American Kennel Club standard called it an "Alsatian on short legs".
 The Cardigan's tail is long (unlike the Pembroke Welsh Corgi, whose tail may be long, naturally bobbed or docked).
+The Cardigan is also larger than the Pembroke.